ctsit/redcap_deployment/README.md

 better test features that send email.

-## Using the Development Environment
+## Using the testing and development environment

 With the above requirements and configuration completed, start the VM with the command

     vagrant up

-After about two minutes, the VM should be accessible at [http://redcap.dev/redcap/](http://redcap.dev/redcap/) and at [https://redcap.dev/redcap/](https://redcap.dev/redcap/) (or whatever URL _URL\_OF\_DEPLOYED\_APP_ is set to in _.env_)
+After about two minutes, the VM should be accessible at the value you set for _URL\_OF\_DEPLOYED\_APP_ is set to in _.env_  By default this is [http://redcap.dev/redcap/](http://redcap.dev/redcap/)

 ## Hook and Plugin Deployment

-CTSI REDCap Hooks and Plugins are deployed using the script deploy_extensions.sh in this repo.
-This repo also contains the data files need to configure hook deployment for the CTSI REDCap instances.
-See [Hook Deployment ](README-hooks.md) for usage instructions and details.

-## REDCap Upgrade

-At the moment, CTS-IT does not have a fully scripted upgrade or procedures that can be be shared publicly.
-The upgrade procedures used live in a private Wiki article found at [CTS-IT Wiki Article on REDCap Upgrades](https://ctsit- forge.ctsi.ufl.edu/projects/redcap/wiki/REDCap_Upgrade_Instructions)

-ToDo: Move wiki article to a markdown doc in this repo.
-ToDo: Convert steps of wiki article to shell script.

-## REDCap Installation

-CTS-IT does not currently have a bare-metal installation procedure.
-That said, the vagrant files presented in this repo contain many of the required steps in such a deployment process.

-ToDo: Make vagrant provisioning scripts more like a production deployment.
+The VM provisioning scripts will automatically deploy all hooks and plugins described in the sub directories of ./deploy/hooks, ./deploy/hook-framework, and ./deploy/plugins as long as those extensions comply with the specification defined in ./docs/redcap_extension_deployment_specification.md

+## Hook and Plugin Development

+The directories of deployed hooks and plugins are accessible from the host computer in this project directory at ./redcap/hooks and ./redcap/plugins.
+Indeed, the entire deployed REDCap code base is accessible.
+This allows the deployed code base to be modified on the fly.
+Use the aid development and expermentation, but beware that these files will be erased if you destroy the VM.

 ## Contributions